isaacjstriker/notris-online/README.md

 ## About

-This project is my capstone for Boot.dev, emphasizing skills in Go and database-backed application development.
+Being a capstone project, it is made to emphasize skills in Go and database-backed application development.
 I used Lua for game logic as it is the language I am most comfortable scripting games with.